Yingping-LI/Light-U-net/README.md

 ### 2.2 Usage of the code:

-Set the hyperparameters in "parser_args.py" file, including the selected model, the data path et al., then run the following code to train the model and predict the segmentation.
+Set the hyperparameters in "parser_args.py" file, which includes the selected model, the data path, the image foler and et al., then run the following code to train the model and predict the segmentation.

-**Train the models:**
+**Train the model:**

 ```python train.py```